Thet Htar Thuzar: Early life

 Thet Htar was born in 1999 in Yangon; to parents who are both badminton players which inspired her to make a career in badminton.
 She first picked up a badminton racket when she was seven years old.
-Thet Htar was raised briefly in Thailand since her father was serving as a coach there.
-She juggled sports and studies in Thailand and won third prize in her first competition at the age of seven and later she returned to Myanmar with her family in 2010.
+Thet Htar was briefly raised in Thailand, as her father was serving as a coach there.
+She juggled sports and studies in Thailand and won third prize in her first competition at the age of seven, and later she returned to Myanmar with her family in 2010.
 Shortly after her return to Myanmar, she was selected to represent the Yangon Region in the Regions and States Tournament and won the best player award.
 Then, she started competing in open tournaments and was enlisted in the National team.

-She was only 11 when she made her international debut at the 2011 SEA Games.
-Prior to the Tokyo Olympics she took part in the Asia Olympic Project, which was a year-end regional training programme being held in Kuala Lumpur, Malaysia.
+She was only 11 when she made her international debut at the 2011 Southeast Asian Games.
+Before the 2020 Summer Olympics in Tokyo, she took part in the Asia Olympic Project, which was a year-end regional training programme held in Kuala Lumpur, Malaysia.
 She also participated for Myanmar at the 2013, 2017, 2019, and at the 2023 Games.
+For the 2025 edition in Thailand, she was chosen as the Burmese contingent flag bearer at the opening ceremony alongside sepak takraw coach, Aung Cho Myint.